-Regensburg, Germany – I am a full fledged jetsetting gastronome and will travel for food.
-I must confess that I decided to take a day trip to Regensburg just so I could eat at one of the world’s oldest restaurants, The Historic Sausage Kitchen.
+Regensburg, Germany – I am a full fledged jet setting gastronome, and will travel for food.
+I must confess that I decided to take a day trip to Regensburg just to eat at one of the world’s oldest restaurants, the Historic Sausage Kitchen.
 I was not expecting this old world Bavarian town to be as intriguing and colorful as it was.
-I found the city to be full of charm with cobble stone streets, eye-catching architecture and of course, delicious food.
+I found the city to be full of charm with cobble stone streets, eye-catching architecture, and of course, delicious food.

 Part of Regensburg’s food scene are the prized sausages at The Historische Wurstküche or the Historic Sausage House.
 This is perhaps the oldest restaurant and public house in the world, as it dates back to 1135 AD.

 The Historic Sausage House sits along the Danube River and close to The Old Stone Bridge, which the Crusaders had crossed over centuries ago.
 It was just fitting that this historical restaurant resides in a very historical city of Bavaria.

 For city information – Old Town Regensburg – A UNESCO World Heritage Site | Exploring Germany

 — Brauts mit Kraut —